oliverhaas/django-components/docs/getting_started/parametrising_components.md

 </div>
 ```

----

-Next, you will learn [how to use slots give your components even more flexibility ➡️](./adding_slots.md)

 ### 5. Add defaults

 In our example, we've set the `extra_class` to default to `"text-blue"` by setting it in the